PicholasNaridon/String-Parser/readme.md

 ## Thought process

 I wanted to briefly explain how I went about tackling the problem.
-The first thing that came to mind when looking at the test string was that it looked lie a 2D array or a JSON object.
+The first thing that came to mind when looking at the test string was that it looked like a 2D array or a JSON object.
 You have a series of attributes with other attributes nested inside.

 The first challenge was how around how to parse the data.
 In my first attempt I tried doing something where I changed all the opening and closing parenthesis to "+" and "-".
 After which I split the string into an array to iterate through.
 That left me with something like this: